 Increased traffic numbers are nice, but it’s visits by your target market that could lead to sales that you really want.
 An SEO company that guarantees a certain level of site visitors will likely be producing those hit statistics through computer programs pounding your website to make it look as if actual people are visiting.

-12. No deliverables promised in writing
+12. Nothing specific promised in writing

 Let’s say you are mesmerized by the promises you are given over the phone by an SEO telemarketer, and you sign up for services.
 Chances are that there will be no written agreement including the promises that were made verbally.
 You would be giving your credit card number to someone who is not obligated to do anything in return.